 Approximately 40 million people in America have arthritis, as reported by the University of Washington Orthopedics and Sports Medicine.

-Arthritis is a medical condition that affects the joints, but it can have a variety of different symptoms throughout the body.
+Arthritis is a medical condition that affects the joints, but can have a variety of different symptoms throughout the body.

 These differ between rheumatoid arthritis and osteoarthritis, two common types of the disease.